Your new headshot will be your online face for a couple years. What face do you want people to see: awkward and fake or confident and genuine?

 If you added professional makeup, you'll have that applied.

 For about 20 minutes, you'll receive expression coaching and we'll take pictures.

 Throughout the process, we will review images on a laptop, marking the ones that might make the final cut.

 At the end, you'll choose the headshots you want.
-I will deliver the retouched images within a week.
+Your retouched headshots will be delivered in about a week.

 How much does a headshot cost?

 There is a very simple pricing structure.
 Click here to see pricing for an individual session and book a convenient time.